-When I try to file online and make my quarterly sales tax payment by e-check, the system will not let me enter today's date as the settlement date.
+When I try to file online and make my quarterly Sales Tax payment by e-check, the system will not let me enter today's date as the settlement date.
 Today is the due date.
 What should I do so that my payment is not late?

 When you file online or by phone and make your payment by electronic check (e-check), the earliest settlement date (date the payment will be debited from your account) you can select is the next business day.
 No matter which payment method you select, if your payment transaction is initiated by 11:59 p.m. on the due date, your payment will be considered timely even if the settlement date is after the due date.

-What is the New Jersey sales tax rate?
+What is the New Jersey Sales Tax rate?

-Are shipping and handling subject to sales tax?
+Are shipping and handling subject to Sales Tax?

-Effective October 1, 2005, the law provides for a new definition of "delivery charges."
+Effective October 1, 2005, the law provided for a new definition of "delivery charges."
 For transactions occurring on or after October 1, 2005, handling charges are included within the definition of delivery charges, and are therefore exempt from tax whether or not they are separately stated to the purchaser.

-Why can't I submit ACH Credit payments when I submit the tax return on your Web site?
+Why can't I submit ACH Credit payments when I submit the tax return on your Website?

 There is no provision for ACH Credit payers to initiate the payment through the online filing system.
 Only ACH Debit registrants can complete the EFT transaction online.
-If you are registered for ACH Credit, please use your regular EFT method of payment (outside the online filing system) to initiate your payment transaction
+If you are registered for ACH Credit, please use your regular EFT method of payment (outside the online filing system) to initiate your payment transaction.

 I recently switched banks.
 How do I update my bank account information for making ACH debit payments?